davidsbatista/davidsbatista.net/_posts/2017-11-12-Maximum_Entropy_Markov_Model.md

 * $$P( \text{word} \mid \text{tag} )$$ emission probability, probability of a state emitting a word.

-In real world problems we want to predict a tag/state given a word/observation.
+In real-world problems, we want to predict a tag/state given a word/observation.
 But, due to the Bayes theorem, that is, a generative approach, this is not possible to encode in the HMM, and the model estimates rather the probability of a state producing a certain word.

-The [MEMM was proposed](http://www.ai.mit.edu/courses/6.891-nlp/READINGS/maxent.pdf) as way to have richer set of observation features:
+The [MEMM was proposed](http://www.ai.mit.edu/courses/6.891-nlp/READINGS/maxent.pdf) as a way to have a richer set of observation features:

 * _"a representation that describes observations in terms of many overlapping features, such as capitalization, word endings, part-of-speech, formatting, position on the page, and node memberships in WordNet, in addition to the traditional word identity."_